nbaryshev/messanger-api/README.md

 <h4>Get all messages of a specific user</h4>
 <ul>
 <li>Add a name of the Sender to the URL after the '/' (e.g. https://messenger-api-nb.herokuapp.com/Avi)</li>
-for now simple logic was implemented - it is possible add another argument that will check if the provided user name should be Sender or Reciever.
+For now simple logic was implemented - it is possible add another argument that will check if the provided user name should be Sender or Reciever.
 The same logic I used for Retrieving specific message.
 You can choose the role of the user there.
 Note: method GET
 </ul>